Skip to additional navigation Skip to content

 Important factors to consider include the extent of the powers of the planning service which is only concerned with ‘development’.
 Section 55 of the 1990 Act provides the meaning of development as “…the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land.”

-1. For the purposes of 1990 Act, ‘development’ also includes demolition of buildings but does not include: the carrying out for the maintenance, improvement or other alteration of any building of works which:
+1. For the purposes of the 1990 Act, ‘development’ also includes demolition of buildings but does not include: the carrying out for the maintenance, improvement or other alteration of any building of works which:

 1. affect only the interior of the building, or